-The School day starts at 8.40am when the registration bell sounds.
+The school day starts at 8.40am when the registration bell sounds.
 Pupils are expected to be on site by 8.30am.
 All pupils are expected to be in their designated area for registration.
-Pupils arriving after 8.50am are expected to enter through the main reception where they will be signed in.
-Pupils arriving after 8.50 am will be marked as Late (L code) onto the SIMS system.
-Pupils are expected to arrive on time for lessons throughout the day.
-Any pupil arriving later than these timings will be marked as late.
-Pupils who arrive after 8.50am will go directly to their Period 1 lesson.
-We recognise that pupils arriving by school transport may on occasion arrive late and this is out of the control of parents/carers.
-Reporting an Absence/First Day Absence.
-Pupils will receive a consequences ("C" points) if they are late / persistently late, in line with the Positive Behaviour Policy unless a valid reason, in writing, for absence are supplied by parents.
+Pupils arriving after 8.40am are expected to enter through the main reception where they will be signed in.
+Pupils arriving after 8.30am will be marked as Late (L code) onto the SIMS system.
+Pupils are expected to arrive on time for lessons throughout the day, any pupil arriving late to lesson will be marked as late.
+Pupils will receive consequences ("C" points) if they are late / persistently late, in line with the Positive Behaviour Policy unless a valid reason, in writing, for absence is supplied by parents.